 Therefore, automation, the development of science and technology, and investing in education might play a crucial role in creating the new world economy.

-you think the COVID pandemic might permanently change the way we behave, act or
+- How do you think the COVID pandemic might permanently change the way we behave, act or live?

 I remember many organizations, restaurants, bars, shops, and gyms suffered a lot and even closed their businesses because they could not find a way to operate in the new reality when their customers and clients were in lockdown.
 Some others were quick in their decisions and found very interesting solutions.